ibm-cloud-docs/vlans/about-vlans.md

 ### Premium VLANs
 {:#about-premium-vlans}

 Premium VLANs are acquired by ordering a VLAN.
 See [Ordering Premium VLANs](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans) for instructions.
 Premium VLANs remain on your account until explicitly canceled.
 You may order as many premium VLANs as you like, subject to capacity limitations.
-In the event capacity is unavailable, seek VLANs in another pod or datacenter.
+In the event capacity is unavailable, seek VLANs in another pod or data center.

 An important distinction of Premium VLANs is that they are not selected automatically to fulfill a server order.
 Premium VLANs must be explicitly selected during the server ordering process to have servers reside on them.
 See the [FAQ](/docs/infrastructure/vlans?topic=vlans-vlans-faqs#is-there-a-way-to-specify-which-vlan-i-want-to-use-for-my-device-when-i-order-it-) for instructions concerning VLAN selection.